viniciusdacal/redux-arc/docs/basics/RequestsDefinition.md

 First of all, let's see how would look a todo list crud definition, considering a rest api:

-Let's consider you base url as `/api`:
+Let's consider our base url as `/api`:

 ```js
 import { createActions } from 'redux-arc';